Skip to main content

 Close price differs across intervals

-This article explains why you can see a difference in close price
+This article explains why there can be a difference in closing prices

 Team avatar